princefelix-23/CST8915_Assignment2/README.md

   kubectl get secrets
   ```

-### Step 4: Deploy the Algonquin Pet Store Application
+### Step 4: Deploy the Best Buy Pet Store Application

 ---

 1. **Apply the YAML file to the AKS cluster:**

-   - Use the K8s deployment YAML files provided under `Deployment Files\Service` to deploy each microservices or use the ` algonquin-pet-store-all-in-one.yaml` to deploy All.
+   - Use the K8s deployment YAML files provided under `Deployment Files\Service` to deploy each microservices or use the `aps-all-in-one.yaml` to deploy All.
    - Open the terminal and run the following command to apply the YAML configuration and deploy the application to AKS.
      ```
      kubectl apply -f <yaml-file-name>.yaml
      ```
      ```
-     kubectl apply -f algonquin-pet-store-all-in-one.yaml
+     kubectl apply -f aps-all-in-one.yaml
      ```

 2. **Verify the deployment:**